allink/allink-core-static/README.md

 ## 7.3.2017

 - `tingle.js` close button is now working properly when multiple tingle instances are present.
-- In progress: Static files of default social icons defined `allink-core` will soon be moved to `allink-core-static`
+- In progress: Static files of default social icons defined in `allink-core` will soon be moved to `allink-core-static`

 ## 6.3.2017